-5.1.3 Patient monitoring
+5.1.3 Patient Monitoring

 The patients will be monitored according to standard clinical routines.
-Renal function in terms of creatinine is analyzed at baseline and hepatic function will be measured at baseline and after 3, 12 and 24 months.
-In case of renal or hepatic dysfunction above the described limits measured in blood samples during monitoring period, extended monitoring will be initiated.
-See 5.1.4 for further information.
+Renal function in terms of creatinine is analyzed at baseline and hepatic function will be measured at baseline and prior to the first clinical visit following initiation of STUDY MEDICATION and again after 12 and 24 months.
+In case of renal or hepatic dysfunction above the described limits measured in blood samples during monitoring period, extended monitoring will be initiated and continued enabling sufficient information for potential treatment adjustments.

-Adherence to STUDY MEDICATION is monitored and is registered in the MASTER folder in the DBCG CRF database.
+Adherence to STUDY MEDICATION is monitored through counting of potential remaining tablets upon extradition of additional STUDY MEDICATION.
+This information is registered in the MASTER folder in the DBCG CRF database.